About

 Site Purpose

-• urge action on climate change, and
+- Urge action on climate change, and

-• present “amplifying feedback” as a tool for understanding climate change and as a general organising principle.
+- present “amplifying feedback” as a tool for understanding climate change and as a general organising principle.

 Amplifying feedback in problem development

-More attempts to escape from problems by gambling More gambling losses
+More escape to gambling | More gambling losses | |

 People can get stuck in escalating compulsive habits like this.
 This approach uses the “systems theory” concept of “amplifying feedback”, and I completed a master’s degree by researching this way of counselling.